Esri 3D Viewing Capabilities

-Lastly, in ArcScene, you can perform 3D analysis such as steepest path, line of sight and profile graphs.
+Lastly, in ArcScene, you can perform 3D analyses such as steepest path, line of sight, and profile graphs.
 Although you can perform these types of 3D operations in ArcMap, it really just makes more sense when you can see it all in three dimensions.
 As you’re about to find out, ArcGlobe doesn’t have the 3D analysis tools that are equipped in ArcScene.

 ArcGlobe is for global 3D viewing

 While ArcScene maintains vectors as symbols, ArcGlobe is a raster-based application.
-Actually by default, ArcGlobe rasterizes features when you add them in the application.
+Actually, by default, ArcGlobe rasterizes features when you add them to the application.